epsilonhalbe/Talks/20151021-LH-Func/Readme.md

 null
 > 2 ?.? addToUserInput
 //      (user enters 3)
-3
+5
 > null ?.? addToUserInput
-//         (don't care what user does - but I'll ask) null
+//         (don't care what user does -
+//             depending on a strict or lazy language
+//             addToUserInput will be called null
 ```
 ## why tf?